Colic in Babies

 No matter how frustrated you feel, never shake your baby.
 Shaking an infant can cause bleeding in the brain, leading to permanent damage and even death.

-If you find yourself feeling out of control and unable to cope with your baby’s crying, try one or more of the following steps for some relief:
+If you find yourself feeling out of control and unable to cope with your baby’s crying, try one or more of the following steps:

 Take deep breaths and count to 10

-Put your baby in his crib or another safe place, and leave the room to take a break
+Put your baby in their crib or another safe place, and leave the room for a few minutes to take a break

 Call a friend or family member for emotional support